erolburak/bobbysnews/README.md

 BobbysNews

 ## DESCRIPTION
-The BobbysNews app is a simple app that is supposed to use the NewsAPI (https://newsapi.org) for retrieving top headlines from all over the web.
+The BobbysNews project is a simple app that is supposed to use the NewsAPI (https://newsapi.org) for retrieving top headlines from all over the web.
 These top headlines are displayed in a list and also contain a more detailed page.
 SwiftUI components are used in this project.

 ## SETUP
 - Minimum iOS target: 17.0